Ask a Librarian Delaware (AaLDE) Training

 - gaining some familiarity with working in the online environment and comfort with using the software

-This training takes about 2 hours and is hosted by libraries that have computer labs or areas for this use, as determined when new staff training and/or a refresher training are desired.
+This training takes approximately 1 hour and is scheduled as determined when new staff training and/or a refresher training are desired.

 Part Three: Practice

-You can log in multiple times to practice sending yourself a text or email as a patron and then answering as a librarian.
-Or, ask a colleague or your library’s liaison to practice with you, or set this up with Cathay.
-It’s important to feel confident with the platform and process so you can focus upon helping the customer with his/her information need.
+You can log in multiple times to practice sending yourself an email as a patron and then answering as a librarian.
+You can also Ask a colleague or your library’s liaison to practice with you.
+It’s important to feel confident with the platform and process so you can focus upon helping the patron with their information need.